toolisticon/aptk/README.md

 # Why you should use this project?

-Nowadays one could not imagine Java development without annotations.
+Nowadays no one could imagine Java development without annotations.
-They allow you to provide meta-data in your source code which can either be processed at run time via reflection or at compile time by using annotation processors.
+They allow you to provide meta-data in your source code which can either be processed at runtime via reflection or at compile time by using annotation processors.

-Annotation processors allow you to validate if your annotations are used correctly and allow you to generate resource files or even classes.
+Annotation processors allow you

+- to validate if your annotations are used correctly
+- to generate source and resource files or even classes

+at compilation time.

-Validation by annotation processors can become quite handy if there are any constraints related with your annotations.
-Without validation by an annotation processor misuse of the annotation can only be detected on runtime.
-By using an annotation processor this can be validated at compile time and may trigger a compile error.
+Validation by using annotation processors can become quite handy, if there are some constraints related to the usage of annotations.
+Without validation by an annotation processor misuse of the annotation could only be detected on runtime.
+But in a lot of cases this could already be evaluated at compile time by using annotation processors which could trigger a compilation error in case of a constraint violation.
-Code or resource generation with annotations can also be very useful.
+Additionally, annotation processor driven code or resource file generation can also be very useful.

-Sadly it's quite uncomfortable to develop and test annotation processors.
+Unfortunately it's quite uncomfortable to develop and test annotation processors.
-First problem is that you have to cope with both both java compile time and run time model, which can be very tricky at the beginning.
+First problem is that you have to cope with both java compile time and run time model, which can be very tricky at the beginning.
-Another problem is that the tools offered by the JDK only offer some basic support for development.
+Another problem is that the tools offered by java only offer some basic support for development.
-This project supports you by offering utilities that allow you to develop annotation processors in a more comfortable way.
+This project supports you by providing utilities that allow you to develop annotation processors in a more comfortable way.
-It also reduces the complexity of handling compile time and run time model by shading common pitfalls behind it's api.'
+It also reduces the complexity of handling compile time and runtime model by shading common pitfalls behind it's api.
-Additionally it introduces a common approach how those annotation processors can be tested.

 # Features
 - provides support for Class conversion from runtime to compile time model (Class / FQN to Element and TypeMirror)
 - provides support for accessing the compile time element tree
 - provides generic Element based filters, validator and matchers
 - provides fluent element validation and filtering api
-- provides basic support for creation of resources
+- provides support for template based creation of java source and resource files
-- provides support for setting up unit and integration (compile time) tests
+- compatible with all java versions >=6 (java >=9 compatibility since version 0.12.0)

 # How does it work?

-This project offers an abstract base class which extends the AbstractProcessor class offered by the java framework.
+This project provides the abstract base class _io.toolisticon.annotationprocessortoolkit.AbstractAnnotationProcessor_ which extends the AbstractProcessor class provided by java.
-This class provides support for validating different kinds of Elements in a fluent way and offers you helper functions to do some filtering.
+Your annotation processor needs to extends this class to be able to use the utilities offered by this project and to build your annotation processor.

 Since your annotation processor later mostly will be bound as a provided dependency you should use the maven shade plugin to embed the annotation-processor-toolkit and all other 3rd party dependency classes into your annotation processor artifact.
 This can be done by adding the following to your annotation processors pom.xml: